ShibeMedia/resource-hub/README.md

-# awesome-dogecoin
-A curated list of dogecoin projects and resources.
+Dogecoin is a peer-to-peer electronic cash system.
+Here's a list of dogecoin projects and resources.